gohugoio/hugo/content/content-management/organization.md

 Hugo themes are designed to use the 'content' directory as the root of the website, so adding an `_index.md` file here (like has been done in the example above) is how you would add front matter and content to the homepage.

+[config]: /getting-started/configuration/
+[formats]: /content-management/formats/
 [front matter]: /content-management/front-matter/
+[homepage template]: /templates/homepage/
 [homepage]: /templates/homepage/
-[section]: /content-management/section/
-[formats]: /content-management/formats/
+[lists]: /templates/lists/
-[sectionlists]: /templates/section-templates/
+[section templates]: /templates/section-templates/
+[sections]: /content-management/sections/
 [singles]: /templates/single-page-templates/
+[taxonomy templates]: /templates/taxonomy-templates/
+[taxonomy terms templates]: /templates/taxonomy-templates/
+[types]: /content-management/types/
 [urls]: /content-management/urls/